lkuper/CSE232-2023-09/course-overview.md

   - Class meets in person Mondays, Wednesdays, and Fridays, 4:00-5:05pm Pacific time
   - Course GitHub repo (public; for class discussion summaries): <https://github.com/lkuper/CSE232-2023-09/>
   - Canvas (for reading responses and grades): <https://canvas.ucsc.edu/courses/65302>
-  - Zulip (private; for announcements, live chat during lectures, Q&A, communicating with course staff, and socializing): <https://ucsc-cse232.zulipchat.com> (all enrolled and waitlisted students will receive an invitation by email)
+  - Zulip (private; for announcements, live chat during lectures, Q&A, communicating with course staff, and socializing): <https://ucsc-cse232.zulipchat.com> (enrolled students will receive an invitation link)
   - Course web page (you're soaking in it): <https://decomposition.al/CSE232-2023-09/> (URLs are case-sensitive after the domain name, so be sure to capitalize "CSE"

 ## What's this course about?